Negro, African-American, & Black

 In addition to documenting the Southern Freedom Movement by telling it like it was and testifying to what we did and what it meant to us, this website is also a place to begin renewing the ties that once bound us together in a beloved community, a place for finding lost friends, and a tool for helping fellow veterans in need.
 And it is a living memorial for our fallen comrades.

-To meet this mission, we provide:
+To meet our mission, we provide:

 If you were active with CORE, NAACP, SCLC, SNCC, SCEF, SSOC, Delta Ministry, Deacons for Defense, local Movement organizations, or some other group active in the Southern Freedom Movement, we ask you to contribute yourself.
 Please consider adding your name, history, and testimony to the Civil Rights Movement Veterans Roll Call.
 And if the spirit moves, add a tribute for one who has moved on.